About

 Advocacy Experience

-At the local level, Christine has experience working with school board members and administrators as a PTA President.
+At the local level, Christine has experience working with school board members and administrators as a school PTA President and as a council PTA leader.

 As a school board member, Christine will use her policy and advocacy skills to improve the Huntington Beach Union High School District.